sharnajh/homepage-beta/README.md

 # homepage-beta
-A beta of a possible homepage
+This is a beta of a possible homepage, but mostly just the result of early practice with HTML/CSS.